-The COVID-19 Mobility Project: The COVID-19 Mobility Project is seeking participants for a focus group study on risk perception, prevention behaviours, and impact of the pandemic on individual mobility patterns.
+The COVID-19 Mobility Project: The COVID-19 Mobility Project is examining risk perception, prevention behaviours, and the impact of the pandemic on individual mobility patterns.
 The CIHR-funded project is led by researchers from Ryerson University (Dr. Lu Wang and Dr. Lixia Yang) and Queen’s University (Dr. Dongmei Chen).
 It has been reviewed and approved by the Ryerson University Research Ethics Board [REB 2020-206].

 The COVID-19 Impact on Chinese Immigrants (Stage Two): The survey is funded through CIHR and has received ethics approval from the Memorial University of Newfoundland (20201772-ME) and Ryerson University (REB 2020-328；REB2020-132).
 The leading researchers are Dr. Peizhong Wang (Memorial University of Neufoundland), Dr. Lixia Yang (Ryerson University), Dr. Weiguo Zhang and Dr. Xioalin Wei (University of Toronto).
 The survey intends to examine the impact of the COVID-19 pandemic on Chinese living in North America (e.g., Canada), including attitudes, cognition, and behavioral measures, and psychological responses.
 The results will shed light on the effective measures restricting the spread of the disease and inform the policy making of the related Public Health organizations to best support the Chinese community during the pandemic.